 - Bandwidth: the amount of data that can be transmitted in a given amount of time.
-Bandwidth controls the number of possible connections and enables high-bandwidth applications, such as video
+Bandwidth controls the number of possible device connections and enables high-bandwidth applications, such as video

 Where the requirement is for real-time processing of ‘instant’ data, generated by sensors, devices or users, computation capability needs to move away from data centres to the edge of the network and close to the devices.
-This allows local processing and storage of data, with caching of information content for forwarding to data centres.
+This allows local processing and storage of data, with caching of information content for timed forwarding of information to data centres.
 Edge computing is therefore complementary to the Cloud concept.

 - When low latency and high reliability are essential.
 IIoT devices that require data for 30 seconds or less, with a response time of under 10 milliseconds.
-A automated distribution centre is an example.
+An automated distribution centre is an example.

-These applications should also enable Logisticians to graphically analyse and view the nodes, links and interdependencies between all parties, locations and assets in their supply network.
+These applications should also enable Logisticians to graphically analyse and view the nodes, links and interdependencies between all parties, locations and assets in their supply chains network.

 When readily available and fully implemented, these three technology approaches will assist supply chain planning and operations, while reducing the risks concerned with ownership and control of information.
 However, they will only provide value when supply chain teams are knowledgeable of and using supply chain principles.
 Technology alone will not overcome your challenges.